Dorchester, Boston: Demographics

 The sections of Dorchester have distinct ethnic, racial, and socioeconomic compositions.
 The eastern areas of Dorchester (especially between Adams Street and Dorchester Bay) are primarily ethnic European and Asian, with a large population of Irish Americans and Vietnamese Americans.
 Residents of the western, central and parts of the southern sections of the neighborhood are predominantly African American.
 In Neponset, the southeast corner of the neighborhood, as well as parts of Savin Hill in the north and Cedar Grove in the south, Irish Americans maintain the most visible identity.

 In the northern section of Dorchester and southwestern section of South Boston is the Polish Triangle, where recent Polish immigrants are residents.
 Savin Hill, as well as Fields Corner, have large Vietnamese-American populations.
 Uphams Corner contains a Cape Verdean-American community, the largest concentration of people of Cape Verdean origin within Boston city limits.
 Western, central and parts of southern Dorchester have a large Caribbean population (especially people from Haiti, Jamaica, Barbados, and Trinidad and Tobago).
 They are most strongly represented in the Codman Square, Franklin Field and the Ashmont area, although there are also significant numbers in Four Corners and Fields Corner.

 Significant numbers of African Americans live in the Harbor Point, Uphams Corner, Fields Corner, Four Corners and Franklin Field areas.
-In recent years Dorchester has also seen an influx of young residents, gay men and women, and working artists (in areas like Lower Mills, Ashmont Hill/Peabody Square, and Savin Hill).
+In recent years Dorchester has also seen an influx of young residents, gay men and women, and working artists (in areas such as Lower Mills, Ashmont Hill/Peabody Square, and Savin Hill).

+Income – Massachusetts sales tax rate is 6.25%, income tax is 5.20%.
+Income per capita is $18,226 which includes adults and children.
+Median household income $30,419.

+Based on the 2010 Census Dorchester has 114,235 for a total population.
+Just about 15,530 are under the age of eighteen.